sankalp1999/code_qa/README.md

+**Update 14th November 2024**: Check the branch [`feature/optimization`](https://github.com/sankalp1999/code_qa/tree/feature/optimization) which runs 2.5x faster than this branch's code (what you saw in the demo video).
+The optimized branch achieves 2.5x faster performance (10-20 seconds range) through two key improvements:

+1. **Optimized Token Management** - Reduced HYDE max tokens to 400 and HYDE-v2 to 768.
+Keeps hallucinated output concise while maintaining relevance.
+Result: ~5-10 seconds saved

+2. **Enhanced Context Processing** - Implemented SambaNova Llama 3.1 8b (1000 tok/s) for context filtering and changed gpt4o -> SambaNova Llama 3.1-70b (400 tok/s) for chat responses.
+Improved context relevance and processing speed.
+Result: ~20 seconds saved

+Worst case scenario codeQA works under 20 seconds as compared to the previous 40 seconds.

+## What is CodeQA?

+A powerful code search and query system that lets you explore codebases using natural language.
+Ask questions about your code and get contextual answers powered by LanceDB, OpenAI gpt4o-mini/gpt4o and Answerdotai's colbert-small-v1 reranker.
+Supports Python, Rust, JavaScript and Java with a clean, minimal UI.

 Blog Links:

 [An attempt to build cursor's @codebase feature - RAG on codebases - part 1](https://blog.lancedb.com/rag-codebase-1/)

 [An attempt to build cursor's @codebase feature - RAG on codebases - part 2](https://blog.lancedb.com/building-rag-on-codebases-part-2/)

-A powerful code search and query system that lets you explore codebases using natural language.
-Ask questions about your code and get contextual answers powered by LanceDB, OpenAI gpt4o-mini/gpt4o and Answerdotai's colbert-small-v1 reranker.
-Supports Python, Rust, JavaScript and Java with a clean, minimal UI.

-> **Note**: New OpenAI/Anthropic accounts may experience token rate limits.
-Consider using an established account.

-Update 12th November 2024: Check the branch `feature/optimization` which runs 2-4x faster than this mainly because of using SambaNova Inference and minor concurrent processing improvements.
-Main bottlenecks are LLM context processing based (HyDE call and final chat response) so faster inference solves that.

-## What is CodeQA?

 CodeQA helps you understand codebases by:
 - Extracting code structure and metadata using tree-sitter AST parsing